-In this section we present the evaluation results we gathered from real IoT devices.
-We focus on two major aspects, memory usage and execution speed, both are critical for software systems running on constrained devices.
+usage, execution speed, and power consumption, all of which are critical for software systems running on constrained devices.
 Our benchmark code is compiled with the GCC ARM Embedded toolchain on Ubuntu 16.04, which is based on GCC version 4.9.3.
 We follow the default GCC settings from the RIOT-OS codebase, which uses level-2 optimization (-02).